trekhleb/state-of-the-art-shitcode/README.md

 ### 💩 Name variables in a way as if your code was already obfuscated

-Less keystrokes, more time for you.
+Fewer keystrokes, more time for you.

 _Good 👍🏻_